 How to Make This Recipe

-Start by heating a drizzle of extra virgin olive oil in a large soup pot or Dutch Oven over heat that’s just a touch above medium.
+Start by heating a drizzle of extra virgin olive oil in a large soup pot or Dutch Oven over heat that’s a touch above medium.
 Add chopped carrots, celery, shallots, kielbasa, and garlic then season with homemade seasoned salt and pepper.
-Cover with a lid then cook for 7 minutes to start softening the vegetables.

 tuscan sausage and vegetable stew ingredients in a pot

-Bring the liquid to a boil then add 2 cups diced russet potatoes (~1 medium-sized potato) then partially cover, turn the heat down to medium, and simmer until the potatoes are tender, 20-25 minutes.
+Bring the broth to a boil then add diced russet potatoes, place a lid partially on top, turn the heat down to medium, and simmer until the potatoes are tender, 20-25 minutes, stirring occasionally.

 vegetable stew in a dutch oven

-Last step is to add 2 packed cups baby spinach that have been chopped.
+Last step is to add chopped baby spinach.
 Stir then cook until the spinach has wilted, just a minute or so.

 fresh spinach being added to a vegetable stew